 Because PowerPoint is the #1 way NOT to speak to military spouses.
 I have noticed how military spouses don’t want anyone to read to them.
 They don’t want a speaker to say anything they can Google on their own.
 They don't want anyone to squander the very precious minutes we spend somewhere in person.

 That’s true for everyone, not just military spouses.
 That's why I think there is a trend in the conference world toward shorter, tighter, more inspiring speeches.

 So I started putting together some tips for our pool of presenters.
-I’m not sure I have these right, Readers.
-Would you take a look at these Presenter Tips and send me some feedback?
-We want to design the kind of event that makes our military family professionals remember why they love their work.
+We want to help others figure out how to design the kind of event that makes our military family professionals remember why they love their work.

 1.Think of just one thing.
 If you were jumping off a cliff and only had enough time to say one thing to this audience, what would it be?
 What idea about your work or our community would you want them to drive home pondering?
 What step would you want them to take?

 2. Tell me a story.
 We know a lot of facts about military life.
 We can’t possibly be aware of all 46,000 nonprofit organizations that list “military” in their mission statement with the IRS.
 So tell us a story that brings a program to life.
 Tell me about someone you saved.
 Tell me something that makes me believe in myself.
 Show me how I can apply your success to my own program.

 3. What is your expert opinion?
 We already know you are the expert.
 We read your bio in the program.
 We read an article you wrote last year.
 What we don’t know is what makes you curious?
 What breaks your heart?
 What makes you want to stomp on your phone with fury?
 What did you try that failed?
 What did you try that worked so much better than you ever dreamed of?